 - Topics include: dating violence, date rape, domestic violence, sexual harassment, body rights, statutory rape, violence prevention, conflict resolution, anger management and personal safety.

-What are the volunteer requirements?
+What are the Direct Service Volunteer requirements?

-- Individuals interested in volunteering with victims of domestic violence or sexual assault are required to complete an 80 hour victim advocate training
+- Individuals interested in volunteering with victims of domestic violence or sexual assault are required to complete an 80-hour victim advocate training

 - Opportunities to volunteer include: staffing the crisis hotline, facilitating support groups, assisting staff in our emergency shelter, and assisting with clerical duties